What is an Employment Authorization Document?

 You are required to have a work permit even for short-term or informal employment.
 Getting paid for even just a few hours of work without authorization can cause serious immigration problems in the future.
 Fortunately, applying for a work permit is relatively easy, especially if you submit the application at the same time as your green card application.
-Having a work permit means you’ll be able to start (or continue) your career in the United States well before your green card application is processed.
+Having an Employment Authorization Document (aka Work Permit) means you’ll be able to start (or continue) your career in the United States well before your green card application is processed.
 Even if you’re unsure whether you’ll be working in future, it’s a good idea to apply for a work permit in case an excellent professional opportunity comes along!

 The process for getting a new work permit (Form I-766) is relatively straightforward.
 Ultimately, before you apply for a renewal or replacement, you want to make sure you are still eligible for employment authorization.
 If so, you can use the steps outlined below to obtain a new EAD.

 If your work permit has expired, or if it will expire within the next 6 months, you can renew it by simply filing a new Form I-765.
 You will also need to pay a filing fee (as with the original application), unless you’ve applied for a fee waiver and have received approval.

 If your work permit has been mutilated, lost, or stolen, you can, as above, file Form I-765 (with any required fees).
 If you’re expecting an EAD but haven’t received one, you can send an inquiry to U.S. Citizenship and Immigration (USCIS) services notifying them that the card has yet to be delivered.